Alyssaxw/opus-standard/README.md

 - A concise index and context in this README

 ## Baseline idea

-The prompts are trying to approximate the traits Alyssa values in **Claude Opus 4.6**:

 - strong intent recognition
 - high first-pass accuracy